icure/medtech-docs/sdks/quick-start/python-quick-start.md

 python3 src/server.py
 ```

-Go to `http://127.0.0.1:3000/` (except if you updated the HOST & PORT environment variables).
+Go to `http://127.0.0.1:3000/` (except if you updated the `host` & `port` configuration).
 You should see the information of your parent Healthcare Professional.
 All the functionalities in our SDK come both in a blocking and async version.
 You can go to `http://127.0.0.1:3000/async` to test the retrieval of your parent Healthcare Professional using the async version of the function.

 And that's it !
 You're now all set to add new functionalities in your Python Server using the iCure SDK.